-Adobe Creative Cloud (opens in new tab) costs $52.99 a month for individuals.
+Adobe Creative Cloud costs $89.99 a month for individuals.
+You can reduce this cost to $59.99 a month by signing up for a one-year contract or to the equivalent of $54.99 a month if you pay yearly in advance.
 This is a plan that includes the entire suite of creativity applications from Adobe as well as 100GB of cloud storage.
 While that’s not a lot of storage for a primary storage platform, it is still more than sufficient for managing your creative workflow.

 Then, of course, there’s the business plan.
-It costs $79.99 per user a month, and offers 1TB per user.
+It costs $89.99 per license per month and offers 1TB of cloud storage per user.
 You also gain access to an admin console and user analytics, both of which are accessible via the web interface.

 Creative Cloud has seamless integration with Adobe apps

 Adobe's Creative Cloud Photography Plan, at $9.99 per month, is a basic option that comes with 20GB storage as standard (as well as access to Photoshop and Lightroom of course).
 You can upgrade to a 1TB plan instead for $19.99 per month, and there's also a seven-day free trial available, so you can test it out before you sign up.

 Adobe Creative Cloud: Features

 Adobe Creative Cloud isn’t big on features when it comes to its cloud storage platform.
 The pitch here is rather focused on its suite of creativity apps, with the cloud storage serving as more of a unified platform to access, manage, and use these applications.